person touching screen, heart with line chart

 Audrey Beck | San Diego State University

-Audrey Beck is an Assistant Professor of Sociology at San Diego State University.
+Audrey Beck is an Associate Professor of Sociology at San Diego State University.
 She received her B.A. from the University of California, Los Angeles and her Ph.D. in sociology with specializations in demography and stratification from Duke University.
 Following graduation, she was a postdoctoral fellow in the Office of Population Research and Center for Research on Child Wellbeing at Princeton University.
 While there, her primary focus was the impact of union formation and dissolution on child health, parenting, and child school readiness.
 She first came to San Diego State University as a postdoctoral research associate before joining the Sociology Department as an Assistant Professor in 2015.
 Her work uses a variety of demographic methods to understand race, ethnic, and nativity disparities in health.
 Recent work, with colleagues at USC, explores a) the impact of neighborhood economic conditions and crime on birth outcomes and b) the collection of police-involved death data and the contextual and policy correlates of such deaths.
 Dr. Beck has received a number of grants and fellowships and has published her research in Demography, Social Science and Medicine, Journal of Gerontology, Social Science Quarterly, American Journal of Public Health, Sociology of Education, and the Journal of Marriage and Family, among others.

 Ryan Brown